 Large soft-sided duffel bags can lose their shape when not completely full, making them prone to flopping around and even harder to carry than usual.

 Durability: A well-made duffel is typically very durable, especially if it has a quality zipper.
 Look for waterproof materials, and heavily-stitched handles and straps that can handle the weight of the bag.
-Be careful with travel-specific duffels,though—the extra wheels and other accessories are the most likely parts to break.
+Be careful with travel-specific duffels, though—the extra wheels and other accessories are the most likely parts to break.

 Pros and Cons of Suitcases

 Security: When it comes to security, a quality suitcase is the best choice.
-A hard shell case prevents the case from being sliced apart.
+A hard shell case prevents the luggage from being sliced apart.
 If it secures with latches rather than zips, it's also much harder to force open.

 Good suitcases usually have integrated locks, either key or combination, but make sure they're TSA-approved.
 Agents will happily force or break any lock they can't open by other means, and it's often difficult, if not impossible, to replace locks when they're built into the case.

-Transport: On smooth, hard surfaces, pulling a wheeled suitcase is easier on your body than anything which needs lifting or carrying.
+Transport: On smooth, hard surfaces, pulling a wheeled suitcase is easier on your body than anything that needs lifting or carrying.
 As soon as you come across stairs, rough ground, grass or sand, though, it's a different story.

 Think about where you're planning to go.
 Cobblestones and multi-story buildings without elevators in many European cities cause problems for travelers with suitcases, as can beach holidays or trips to developing countries.